nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-01-17-installing-tfs-2013-scratch-easy/index.md

 ---
 title: Installing TFS 2013 from scratch is easy
-description: "Learn how to easily install TFS 2013 from scratch with step-by-step videos.
-Discover basic and advanced setups for efficient configuration and management."
+description: Learn how to easily install TFS 2013 from scratch with step-by-step videos.
+Discover basic and advanced setups for efficient configuration and management.
 date: 2014-01-17
 creator: Martin Hinshelwood
 id: "10332"